Chapter 15 BWV 99 Was Gott tut, das ist wohlgetan

 The later alto recitative presents us with the metaphor of God's shining light; this will surely reveal His great design, alluded to in the first movement.
 Once again, the simple recitative structure transforms itself into two-part counterpoint in the final bars.
 Here the melisma is on the word erscheinet----the very manifestation of the Divine Being Himself with suggestions of both shining upon and revelation.

-Tonally the point is further enhanced by the harmonic progression in the last bars, from minor modes to that of a radiant D major.
-The similar structure of the two recitatives marks them as having been conceived together as unifying parts of the same work.
+Tonally the point is further enhanced by the harmonic progression from the initial B minor mode to that of a final radiant D major.
+The two recitatives have a similar structure e.g. they are almost identical in length, ending with four bars of arioso over a similar continuo line.
+This suggests that they were initially conceived as a pair and part of the same work.